clibs/clib/Readme.md

   stand-alone "micro" C libraries for developers to quickly install without coupling to large frameworks.

+  You should use `clib(1)` to fetch these files for you and check them into your repository, the end-user and contributors should not require having `clib(1)` installed.
+This allows clib(1) to fit into any new or existing C workflow without friction.

   The wiki [listing of packages](https://github.com/clibs/clib/wiki/Packages) acts as the "registry" and populates the `clib-search(1)` results.

-  You should use `clib(1)` to fetch these files for you and check them into your repository, the end-user and contributors should not require having `clib(1)` installed.

 ## Usage